Stichting-MINIX-Research-Foundation/minix/minix/drivers/sensors/bmp085/README.txt

 The measurement resolution is configurable in the chip, but this driver just uses standard mode.
-It could probably be implemented with an ioctl() or by passing an argument via the service command, but it doesn't seem too useful at this time.
+It could probably be implemented with an ioctl() or by passing an argument via the minix-service command, but it doesn't seem too useful at this time.
 See the data sheet for the trade-offs between conversion time, power consumption, and resolution.

 While only the BMP085 is supported at present, the BMP085's predecessor, SMD500, should be easy to support in this driver with some small changes